timvideos/getting-started/Ideas-Page.md

 Tim Video's is actually a number of *different* but related projects.
 There are a huge variety of ways to get started in a huge variety of different areas.

-To help you decide where you interest might like, we have created the following flow diagram:
+To help you decide which project you might like, we have created the following flow diagram:

 <img src="https://docs.google.com/drawings/d/1zYlT69xQqbAjzuJgKj-UhO1vRF5JNLpic8xmPrfNtXM/pub?w=960&h=720" usemap="#wiki-flow-diagram-map" alt="Getting Started Flow Diagram">
 <map name="wiki-flow-diagram-map">